microsoft/typescript-tslint-plugin/README.md

 ## VS Code

-To test the newly compiled program, open the `dev` folder in VS Code and use the TypeScript version picker to [switch to the local version of TypeScript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).
+To test the newly compiled program, open the `test-workspace` folder in VS Code and use the TypeScript version picker to [switch to the local version of TypeScript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).

 To debug you use two versions of VS Code, e.g., the stable and the insider version.
 The idea is that one of them is configured to support attaching a debugger to the Typescript language server:

 - Use the insider version for development and open it on the typescript-tslint-plugin workspace.
-- Use the stable version for debugging opened on the `dev` folder of the tslint-language service.
+- Use the stable version for debugging opened on the `test-workspace` folder of the tslint-language service.

 To setup the stable version for debugging, you need to set the environment variable `TSS_DEBUG` to port 5859.
 In a command prompt/shell: